This website is best viewed in a browser that supports web standards.

-Phelps returned to Northwest in 2011 as an assistant coach for the Bearcats after a six-year absence from Maryville.
+Woerth returned to Northwest in 2011 as an assistant coach for the Bearcats after a six-year absence from Maryville.
 She spent the 2003 and 2004 season as a graduate assistant under head coach Lori Slight.

-Prior to returning to Northwest, Phelps spent six seasons at Alaska-Fairbanks as an assistant coach during the 2005 and 2006 season before being elevated to associate head coach from 2007-2010.
+Prior to returning to Northwest, Woerth spent six seasons at Alaska-Fairbanks as an assistant coach during the 2005 and 2006 season before being elevated to associate head coach from 2007-2010.
 She helped coach 10 All-Conference honorees in the Great Northwest Athletic Conference and 31 GNAC Academic All-Conference student-athletes.
-Under Phelps the Nanooks also earned one GNAC Newcomer of the Year and one GNAC Freshman of the Year.
+Under Woerth the Nanooks also earned one GNAC Newcomer of the Year and one GNAC Freshman of the Year.

 Her coaching career began in 2001 at her alma mater, Graceland University, where she assisted with both the men’s and women’s teams.
 In 2002 the Lady Jackets were Region V finalists and qualified for the NAIA National Championships.

-During her time as a player, Phelps earned first-team all-conference and all-region honors and was named an honorable mention NAIA All-American as well as an NAIA All-American Scholar-Athlete.
+During her time as a player, Woerth earned first-team all-conference and all-region honors and was named an honorable mention NAIA All-American as well as an NAIA All-American Scholar-Athlete.
 Her team won both the regular season and postseason titles in the Heart of America Conference and she served as a co-captain.